 Keep in mind that there are restrictions about what information an employer can request in a background check.
 Each state has its own rules.
 Usually, these records include criminal history, employment record, credit history, driving record, and even medical history.
 However, under the Equal Employment Opportunity Commission (EEOC), no employer can use these records in a discriminatory way to fire or refuse to hire an employee.

 Background checks are a crucial aspect of hiring new staff members.
 That’s because employers can use them to determine whether candidates are capable and trustworthy.
 It’s important to verify if potential employees don’t have any nasty skeletons hidden in the cupboard.
 Employers have the right to know if their potential employees are financially responsible, don’t have a criminal record, and are legally eligible to work in the United States.

+Ideally, you’re using an employee benefits administration software to streamline this process.
 With 85% of job applicants reportedly providing false information on their resumes, it’s understandable that organizations would like to confirm the data.
-Not vetting each candidate’s claims could result in the company hiring someone entirely unsuited for the role and missing out on a better option.
+Not vetting each candidate’s claims could result in the hiring someone entirely unsuited for the role and missing out on a better option.

 How To Conduct An Employee Background Check

 Listed below are five steps one should follow when conducting an employee background check: